vishnurudhva/A-Breeze-of-Data-Structures-and-Algorithms/README.md

-# 100 Days of Data Structures and Algorithms
+# A Breeze of Data Structures and Algorithms

 Every solution has been written in C++.
-The problem statement is given in a multi-line comment.
+Corresponding Java Solutions will be posted soon.
+The problem statement is in a multi-line comment on top of every solution files.